 - Age 72 if you were born after June 30, 1949, and before January 1, 1951 (For individuals turning age 72 in 2023, no RMD payment is required in 2023)

 - Age 70 ½ if you were born before July 1, 1949.

 Important considerations before deciding to move funds either into or out of a Corebridge Retirement Services account

 There are many things to consider.
 For starters, you will want to carefully review and compare your existing account and the new account, including: fees and charges; guarantees and benefits; and, any limitations under either of the accounts.
 Also, you will want to know whether a surrender of your current account could result in charges.
 Your financial professional can help you review these and other important considerations.
 Consult a tax professional before making a decision to move funds either into or out of a Corebridge account.

 In the event of your death, the account balance passes directly to your named beneficiary.
 This generally avoids the costs and delays of probate.
 Your beneficiary can leave all or a portion of the account balance on deposit, depending on the circumstances.
 Your beneficiary can make withdrawals at any time.
 Withdrawals may be subject to tax laws that might require distributions to occur within certain time frames.

 An array of investment choices

-The mutual funds available in your University of Houston Optional Retirement Plan (ORP) will provide you with the flexibility you need to create a suitably diversified portfolio that matches your personal retirement time horizon, investment risk tolerance and investment preferences.
+The following funds are available in your plan.
+They provide you with the flexibility you need to create a suitably diversified portfolio that matches your personal retirement time horizon, investment risk tolerance and investment preferences.

-* Policy Form series GFUA-398 — group fixed unallocated annuity issued by The Variable Annuity Life Insurance Company.
+* Policy Form GFA-504, a group fixed allocated annuity, issued by The Variable Annuity Life Insurance Company, Houston, Texas.